awsdocs/aws-cost-management-user-guide/doc_source/security-iam.md

-# Identity and access management for AWS Billing and Cost Management<a name="security-iam"></a>
+# AWS Identity and Access Management for AWS Billing and Cost Management<a name="security-iam"></a>

 AWS Identity and Access Management \(IAM\) is an AWS service that helps an administrator securely control access to AWS resources\.
 IAM administrators control who can be *authenticated* \(signed in\) and *authorized* \(have permissions\) to use Billing and Cost Management resources\.
 IAM is an AWS service that you can use with no additional charge\.

-For more information on how to activate access to the Billing Console, see [Tutorial: Delegate Access to the Billing Console](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_billing.html) in the *IAM User Guide*\.
+To start activating access to the Billing console, first see [Tutorial: Delegate Access to the Billing Console](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_billing.html) in the *IAM User Guide*\.

 **Topics**
 + [Audience](#security_iam_audience)